DrafaKiller/CodeScanner-flutter/README.md

 ## Methods provided

-Create a camera listener to plug it with any camera controller, to scan for codes:
+Create a camera listener and plug it with any camera controller, to scan for codes:
 ```dart
 final cameraController = CameraController();